 What is Auto Billing?

-You can always access, edit or cancel a client’s auto-billing subscription in their profile under the Auto Billing panel.
+With the Unlimited Plan and a connected Payment Processor, you can always access, edit or cancel a client’s auto-billing subscription in their profile under the Auto Billing panel.
 Once you have set a client up, determine what date the auto-billing subscription starts.
-Once that start date rolls around, they will be able to book services, classes, or workshops on their end without submitting any payment.
-They will see a message letting them know that Auto Billing is being used for their enrollment!
+Once that start date rolls around, they will be able to book services, classes, or workshops on their end without submitting additional payment.
+They will see a message letting them know that Auto Billing will be used for their enrollment!

 All of the Auto Billing for your clients will be managed directly within their profiles under the Auto Billing section: